Traffic Engineering and Operations Office

 SunGuide® Center, is located at 10041 Daniels Parkway, Fort Myers, Florida.

-The building contains approximately 49,800 square feet and along with FDOT it houses the
+The building contains approximately 49,800 square feet and along with FDOT Interstate Operations it

 For more information, contact Chris Birosak at Chris.Birosak@dot.state.fl.us.